sunny1401/ssl4eo_multi_mission_dataset/README.md

 All input files are of shape 224, 224.
 Additionally, Lee-filtering based speckle fltering has been done for Sentinel1 products have been and Sentinel2 products have been scaled according to information provided [here](https://forum.sentinel-hub.com/t/normalization-of-sentinel-data-for-ml-downstream/5459/2).
 Sentinel data has additionally been scaled to be between 0 and 255.
 Landsat data is already in between that range.
 No normalization has been applied to the input data.

 ## Data Access
-Details for AWS access can be found [here](aws s3 ls --no-sign-request s3://ssl4eo-s12-landsat-combined/).
+Details for AWS access can be found [here](https://registry.opendata.aws/ssl4eo-multi-product-data/) using **aws s3 ls --no-sign-request s3://ssl4eo-s12-landsat-combined/**.

 To access the above via cli, ```awscli``` needs to be installed on the system: